wp-plugins/categorytinymce/readme.txt

 == Changelog ==

+= 1.2 =
+* dealt with the issue that prevented setting parent categories..

 = 1.1 =
-* extended the plugin to include tags as there's been no issues raised with the basic category description plugin.
+* extened the plugin to include tags as there's been no issues raised with the basic category description plugin.

 = 1.0 =
 * The first flavour launched.

 == Upgrade Notice ==

+= 1.2 =
+Upgrade if you need to be able to set parent categories on the category admin pages.

 = 1.1 =
 Upgrade if you want to use the plugin on tag descriptions and pages.